Convergence Rates of the Regularized Optimal Transport : Disentangling Suboptimality and Entropy: Rates for the quadratic cost

 \section{Rates for the quadratic cost}

-In the last section, under the strong assumptions $\bm{(H1)}$ of smoothness ($I(\mu_i) < + \infty$) and concentration ($Supp(\mu_i)$ compact), the Taylor expansions of \eqref{eq:EOT} and \eqref{eq:BB} allowed us to give precise rates for the entropy as well as the cost term in \eqref{eq:EOT}.
+In the previous section, under the strong assumptions $\bm{(H1)}$ of smoothness ($I(\mu_i) < + \infty$) and concentration ($\text{supp}(\mu_i)$ compact), the Taylor expansions of \eqref{eq:EOT} and \eqref{eq:BB} allowed us to give precise rates for the entropy as well as the cost term in \eqref{eq:EOT}.
 The main idea was to disentangle the role of the entropy and the cost.
 In this section we choose the weaker set of assumptions $\bm{(H2)}$.
-The cost is still the quadratic one : $c(x,y) = \frac{1}{2}\Vert x-y \Vert^2$, but the Fisher information need not to be finite and so the second order Taylor expansion \eqref{eq:expanOTep} of \eqref{eq:EOT} need not to hold.
+The cost is still the quadratic one: $c(x,y) = \frac{1}{2}\Vert x-y \Vert^2$, but the Fisher information needs not to be finite and so the second-order Taylor expansion \eqref{eq:expanOTep} of \eqref{eq:EOT} needs not to hold.
 However, the entropy $H(\mu_i)$ is still supposed finite.
-Thanks to the technical assumption that the moments of order $2+\de$ of the marginals are finite for some $\de>0$, we still have (see lemma \ref{lem:otep-ot-constant-in-rate}) some rates of convergence for the value of \eqref{eq:EOT} of the form
+Thanks to the technical assumption that the moments of order $2+\de$ of the marginals are finite for some $\de>0$, we still have (see Lemma \ref{lem:otep-ot-constant-in-rate}) some rates of convergence for the value of \eqref{eq:EOT} of the form